TheKenetics/TargetableCamerasAndLights2.8/README.md

 ### Making existing Cameras/Lights Targetable
 Select all the existing cameras/lights you would like to make targetable.

-Open the Add Object menu, and go to:
-Camera > Add Target to Selected Cameras
+Open the Add Object menu, and click Add Target to Selected Cameras/Lights
-or
-Light > Add Target to Selected Lights

 A target empty will be created at the 3D Cursor and all selected cameras/lights will target it.